 CGI or "Common Gateway Interface" is a venerable yet reliable technique for generating dynamic web content.
 This article gives a quick background on how CGI works and describes how Fossil can act as a CGI service.

 This is a "how it works" guide.
+This document provides background information on the CGI protocol so that you can better understand what is going on behind the scenes.
 If you just want to set up Fossil as a CGI server, see the Fossil Server Setup page.
+Or if you want to development CGI-based extensions to Fossil, see the CGI Server Extensions page.

 A Quick Review Of CGI